 Our board of directors has adopted a Code of Business Conduct and Ethics that applies to each of our directors, officers and employees.
 The full text of our Code of Business Conduct and Ethics is posted on the "Corporate Governance" section of our Investor Relations website at http://investor.rubiconproject.com.
-We intend to post any amendment to our Code of Business Conduct and Ethics, and any waivers of the Code for directors and executive officers, on the same website.
+We intend to post any amendment to our Code of Business Conduct and Ethics, and any waivers of the Code for directors and executive officers, on the same website to the extent required by applicable law.